phetsims/vector-addition/doc/implementation-notes.md

     SumComponentVectorNode
 ```

-This class hierarchy generally makes sense, but there are a few things to be aware of when you start working with it.
+These class hierarchies make sense, and feel natural when you work with them.
+But there are a couple of things to be aware of:

-*
+* Classes in both hierarchies have a bit too much knowledge of their associated `VectorSet` and `Graph`.
+See https://github.com/phetsims/vector-addition/issues/234.
+This increases coupling, and (depending on what you
+need to change) can make it difficult to change `VectorSet` or `Graph` without affecting vector classes.

+* Model classes handle some responsibilities that would typically be in the view classes.
+For example, the `getLabelContent` method found throughout the model classes is responsible for assembling the info that the view uses to label a vector.
+This contributes to the coupling mentioned above.

 ## Screen differences